 - practicing generosity with financial support and pro-bono services for charities, non-profits and organizations that share similar values

-- leveraging my experience, knowledge and skills to support communities, organizations and businesses that share similar values
+- leveraging our experience, knowledge and skills to support communities, organizations and businesses that share similar values

-- acknowledging how privilege has shaped my own lived experiences
+- acknowledging how privilege has shaped our own lived experiences

 - expanding the definition of success to include metrics other than financial wealth and conspicuous consumption